ViRb3/authelia-basic-2fa/README.md

 You ---> nginx (or other reverse proxy) ---> this reverse proxy --> Authelia
 ```

+This proxy will clone the client's request headers and cookies based on a whitelist, and use them to negotiate authentication with Authelia on the client's behalf.

-If the client has provided an Authelia session cookie, this proxy will first execute a sub-request to Authelia's `verify` endpoint to validate the session.
-If that succeeds, code `200` is returned directly.
+The proxy will first execute a sub-request to Authelia's `verify` endpoint to check if the client has a valid session cookie or authorization (e.g. basic auth).
+If that succeeds, code `200` is returned to the client directly.

-If the session is invalid or no such exists, this proxy will attempt to detect if the special credentials format is being used.
-If yes, it will decode them and execute standard Authelia 2FA authentication on behalf of the client using sub-requests. this proxy will finally return the session cookie to the client through a `Set-Cookie` header, along with a status code `200`.
+If that fails, the proxy will attempt to detect if the special credentials format is being used.
+If yes, it will decode the credentials (which include the TOTP) and execute standard Authelia 2FA TOTP authentication.
+The proxy will then verify the newly obtained session, and, if valid, return the session cookie to the client through a `Set-Cookie` header, along with a status code `200`.

 In all other cases, including when the client does not use the special credentials format or the format is invalid, this proxy will return a status code `401`.